-working with Parents: Who do I contact if I have any concerns?
-The school website also contains staffing information Information is given at parents' evenings as applicable SENDCO (Mrs Hothersall) is available to speak to parents on request.
+Who do I contact if I have • The school website also contains staffing information any concerns? • Information is given at parents' evenings as applicable

+SENDCO (Mrs Hothersall) is available to speak to parents on request.
 SENDCO keeps parents informed by letter as necessary.

-Do I need to make an appointment?
-Parents can pass on information, express concerns or request a meeting with a teacher on a daily basis via Dojo or phone call.
-Teachers are on the playgrounds in the morning and after school for quick queries.
+Do I need to make an Parents can pass on information, express concerns or

+•

+appointment? request a meeting with a teacher on a daily basis via

+Dojo or phone call.

+Teachers are on the playgrounds in the morning and

+after school for quick queries.

 Parents are contacted or spoken to as soon as possible.

 Appointments are made as appropriate.

+How does school koon mo

-How does school keep me updated about my child's progress?
-Parents/ parent and child meetings - discuss TLP or APDR.
-Parent's Evenings in Autumn and Spring Term Dojo points awarded daily by the class teacher.
-Celebration assemblies Informal discussions EYFS stay and play mornings
+How does school keep me Parents/ parent and child meetings - discuss TLP or

+updated about my child's APDR.

+progress?
+Parent's Evenings in Autumn and Spring Term

+Dojo points awarded daily by the class teacher.

+Celebration assemblies

+Informal discussions

+EYFS stay and play mornings

-Parent Stay and Learns - Wow Watch Wednesdays rain throughout 2022-2023
+Parent Stay and Learns - Wow Watch Wednesdays rain

+throughout 2022-2023

-How can I give school feedback?
-Parental Meetings
+How can I give school

+feedback?

-Via questionnaires
+reedbacks Via questionnaires

 Dojo private message to teachers

 Parent Forum/Drop in

 Parent Governors (for parent governors refer to the

 governor section on our school website)

 What arrangements does Invites to all parties involved with plenty of notice

 school have for children Review Meetings are held at school and at convenient

 with Education, Health and times

 Care (EHC) Plans?
 Pupil's views are sought

 Parental views are requested

 Consultation with staff prior to the meeting

 Making parents aware of pupil partnership support